Creamy Cajun Shrimp Pasta With Crab & Eggplant a.k.a. Eggplant Pirogue

 Parmesan & Asiago Cheeses – freshly grated.
 If you prefer to use one over the other then go for it!

 Cajun Seasoning or Creole Seasoning – A blend of salt, cayenne pepper, black pepper, garlic powder, onion powder and other spices.
-If you use store bought cajun seasoning be sure to check for salt because you more than likely will not need to add any additional salt to this dish.
+If you use store bought Cajun seasoning be sure to check for salt because you more than likely will not need to add any additional salt to this dish.
+You can also use Old Bay Seasoning.

 Garlic – Fresh cloves, minced or grated.